rajewsky-lab/planarian_lineages/README.md

-# Cell Type Atlas and Lineage Tree Reconstruction of Whole Adult Animals by Single Cell Sequencing
+# Cell Type Atlas and Lineage Tree of A Whole Complex Animal by Single-Cell Transcriptomics

 ### Graph Abstraction